mddanish00/mui-image-alter/README.md

 - Rewritten fully in Typescript with types built-in.

-- Better compability with MUI's styled and sx prop.

-- Use Vite instead of nwb for development and building the library for fast and better developer experince for me!
+- Use Vite instead of nwb for development and building the library for fast and better developer experience for me!

 - A lighter UMD build by externalize React and Material UI library.
 (You need both React and Material UI UMD to use this component.)

-- Enable import component props for extending props to provide support for Component composition.
+- Put all styles in styled instead of using style prop for better compability with MUI's styled.

+- Add component (only works for `img` and `img`-derived HTML element) and sx prop from official MUI.

+- Height and width prop forwarded to root `img` element instead of using CSS to set height and width.

 ## Simple Q & A

 - **Q**: Why you created this fork?
-  **A**: MUI's styled don't work very well with the original mui-image because className pointed to root img Element.
-Some CSS cannot be change or it will break styling.
+  **A**: MUI's styled don't work very well with the original mui-image because some of default styling and it use style prop instead of using styled to set some of the styling.
 So, I want to modify a little bit...
 And I end up doing at lot.
   Originally, I want to just post an issue for this but I am suck in comunication.

-- **Q**: Are you not going to publish on NPM?
+- **Q**: Are you not going to publish on npm?
   **A**: Probably not.
 I don't think there is any demand on this.
 I am just weird.
 Maybe if someone post an issue about this and 100 person comment on that issue, maybe I will do it.

 - **Q**: Why you change nwb to Vite?
   **A**: I just wanted to fork for my own benefit.
 So, I thought maybe I can write this in TypeScript... but it don't work with nwb.
 I am so frustrated that I cannot find how to do it and try migarating to Vite instead.
 It took a lot of work but never thought it work so well...
-  Maybe there is actually a way but I never regret that.
+  Maybe there is actually a way to use Typescript with nwb but I never regret switching to Vite.

-  Vite is so fast!!!
+  Vite is so fast!!!😍

 - **Q**: Will you intergrate changes from the original project?
   **A**: Yeah.
 As many as I can.